era-platform/era/README.md

 Penknife also has a way to enforce purity of subcomputations, effectively by making all side effects depend on a global state that can be temporarily replaced to forbid effects.
 Like Haskell's ST monad, there's a corresponding way for a pure Penknife computation to create a world of mutable boxes that it can temporarily take advantage of to employ impure programming techniques.
 Once the world expires, its boxes can no longer be modified.

-Penknife's implementation is in continuation-passing style--actually, a sort of world-passing and continuation-passing style--and since it was so frustrating to write this in JavaScript, it motivated the creation of Staccato as a way to generate it automatically.
+Penknife's implementation is in continuation-passing style -- actually, a sort of world-passing and continuation-passing style -- and since it was so frustrating to write this in JavaScript, it motivated the creation of Staccato as a way to generate it automatically.
 Ironically, this was also a contributing step toward Staccato's side effect style, which has world-passing and continuation-passing aspects to it as well.

 ## Various notes